UCB-stat-159-s22/site/_sources/schedule.md

     - [Feulner 2016, Science under Societal Scrutiny: Reproducibility in Climate Science](https://onlinelibrary.wiley.com/doi/10.1002/9781118865064.ch12).
     - [Geyer et al. 2021, Limits of reproducibility and hydrodynamic noise in atmospheric regional modelling](https://www.nature.com/articles/s43247-020-00085-4).
     - [Hoffimann et al. 2021, Geostatistical Learning: Challenges and Opportunities](https://arxiv.org/abs/2102.08791)

-## Lectures

-Note that all lecture videos are posted on the [bCourses "Lectures" playlist for the course](https://bcourses.berkeley.edu/courses/1512961/external_tools/78985) (this link is accessible only to Berkeley personnel).

-1. Jan 19.
-Logistics and intro to Git.
-2. Jan 26.
-JupyterHub, JupyterLab and its various tools, dotfiles for reproducible personal configuration.
-3. Feb 2.
-Github, Git tutorial continued. (_Note:_ this lecture has damaged audio for the 2nd half).
-4. Feb 9.
-Git visuals, an overview of Project Jupyter.
-IPython - beyond plain Python.
-5. Feb 16.
-Rich output in Jupyter, VNC and virtual desktops in JupyterLab.
-Introduction to nbdime.
-6. Feb 23.
-Climate data, xarray and open science at NASA.
-Guest lecture by Dr. Chelle Gentemann.
-7. March 2.
-Merge conflicts with nbdime ([sample repo](https://github.com/UCB-stat-159-s22/nbconflicts-demo)).
-Custom display logic in Jupyter. (_Note:_ this lecture has damaged audio for the last ~ 45 minutes).
-8. March 9.
-[Automation and Make](https://swcarpentry.github.io/make-novice), based on the Carpentries' tutorial.